GCSBOSS/nodecaf/README.md

 ### Async Handlers

-Nodecaf brings a useful feature of accepting async functions as route handlers with zero configuration.
-The real deal is that all rejections/error within your async handler will be gracefully handled by the same routine the deals with regular functions.
-Allowing you to avoid callback hell without creating bogus adapters for your promises.
+Nodecaf brings the useful feature of accepting async functions as route handlers with zero configuration.
+All rejections/error within your async handler will be gracefully handled by the same routine the deals with regular functions.
+You will be able to avoid callback hell without creating bogus adapters for your promises.

 ```js
 get('/my/thing',